 Be sure to allow a few days to acclimatize before pursuing physical activities like hiking in Cajas National Park.
 For those particularly prone to altitude sickness, consider this natural medication.
 It’s well worth it, as evidence from all the great reviews it gets on Amazon.
 Avoid that throbbing headache and instead enjoy your trip to Cuenca!

 💵 Money Matters in Cuenca

 Ecuador uses the US Dollar as its currency.
-There are plenty of ATMs around town to access cash, but some can be finicky with foreign cards.
-If you find this to be the case, just find a different ATM to use.
+There are plenty of ATMs around town to access cash.
+But there are some ATMs that can be finicky with foreign cards.
+If you find this to be the case, then simply find a different ATM to use.

-Many businesses in Cuenca will have a difficult time breaking larger bills, so don’t come with $50 and $100 notes.
-Thankfully, the ATMs in Cuenca don’t spit out anything higher than $20s.
+Many businesses in Cuenca will have a difficult time breaking larger bills.
+So don’t come with $50 and $100 notes.
+Thankfully, the ATMs in Cuenca typically don’t spit out anything higher than $20s.

 💬 Learn Some Spanish before Visiting

 Most places around Cuenca are strictly Spanish-speaking.
 There are some establishments catering to the gringo crowd with personnel who do speak English.
 But that tends to be the exception rather than the norm.

 A trip to Cuenca will prove much more enjoyable, knowing some basic Spanish.
 Even learning a few simple pleasantries can go a long way with pointing and a smile.